Our Leadership

 Secretary-Treasurer

-Rebecca Tucker is truly a life-long member of KFTC.
-She served as the Madison County Steering Committee Representative until her election as secretary-treasurer after serving a year as the chapter’s alternate.
-She’s a valued leader, always asking quality questions and moving the work forward.
-Rebecca serves on KFTC’s Economic Justice Committee and Leadership Development Committee, and is a valued and active participant on both.
-She also is an active supporter of local work, helping to plan chapter fundraisers, guiding and participating in local Democracy Team and issue work, and supporting Madison County’s interns and student workers.
+Rebecca Tucker previously served on the Executive Committee as Secretary-Treasurer.
+Before that, she served as the Madison County Chapter Steering Committee representative and alternate.
+She’s been a valued leader, always asking quality questions and moving the work forward.
+Rebecca has also been active on KFTC’s Economic Justice Committee and Leadership Development Committee, and is an active supporter of local work, helping to plan chapter fundraisers, guiding and participating in local Democracy Team and issue work, and supporting Madison County’s interns and student workers.
+She is also a PhD student getting ready to start her dissertation.
+She serves on the board of the Ampersand Sexual Violence Resource Center.

 Chapter Representatives